NVIDIA/NeMo-Aligner/docs/user-guide/CAI.rst

       --blend-with "{'name': 'anthropic_helpful_only', 'train': {'prompts': ['/path/to/anthropic_helpful_only/anthropic_helpful_only_train_prompts_with_chat_prompt.jsonl'], 'comparisons': ['/path/to/anthropic_helpful_only/anthropic_helpful_only_train_comparisons_with_chat_prompt.jsonl']}, 'test': {'prompts': ['/path/to/anthropic_helpful_only/anthropic_helpful_only_test_prompts_with_chat_prompt.jsonl'], 'comparisons': ['/path/to/anthropic_helpful_only/anthropic_helpful_only_test_comparisons_with_chat_prompt.jsonl']}}" \
       --port 5999

-This will create the ``rl-cai`` dataset files in the defined output folder with the given output filename prefix.
+This command will create the ``rl-cai`` dataset files in the defined output folder with the given output filename prefix.

 Step 5: Train the RM
 #####################

+Run the following command to train the RM:

 .. code-block:: bash